PacktPublishing/Getting-Started-with-Elastic-Stack-8.0/README.md

 This is the code repository for [Getting Started with Elastic Stack 8.0](https://www.packtpub.com/product/getting-started-with-elastic-stack-8-0/9781800569492), published by Packt.

-**Learn how to design and build cloud-based data transformation pipelines using AWS**
+**Run powerful and scalable data platforms to search, observe, and secure your organization**

 ## What is this book about?